 The main risks are connected with data security, payments, and compliance.
 Your goal here is to clearly identify the risks, evaluate their possible impact on the project and your company, as well as plan mitigation measures.

 As your cooperation progresses, the risk profile will also change.
-We suggest reevaluating them every step of the way during your cooperation and adjust your plan accordingly.
+We suggest reevaluating them every step of the way during your cooperation and adjust your plan for software outsourcing management accordingly.
 Keep track of possible threats and monitor the actual evolving situation, and you will be able to handle and control issues before they snowball to become insurmountable.

 Trust your vendor